 Indirect impacts to coastal wetlands as a result of the release of sediment into the water column to increase turbidity in the vicinity of wetlands may occur during dredging under all alternatives.
-As noted in Section 4.2.2.3 for Alternative 1, the nearest wetlands to the dredging operations in Inner Apra Harbor are the Atantano Wetlands located approximately 2,000 ft (610 m) east of the nearest extent of proposed dredging operations (see Figure 4.2-3).
-Other wetland areas (Wetland Areas O, P, and Q) located in the south/southeastern portion of Inner Apra Harbor are located approximately 3,600 ft (1,098 m) at their nearest extent to proposed dredging operations (see Figure 4.2-3).
+As noted in Section 4.2.2.3 for Alternative 1, the nearest wetlands to the dredging operations in Inner Apra Harbor are the Atantano Wetlands located approximately 2,000 ft (610 m) east of the nearest extent of proposed dredging operations (see Figure 4.2-2).
+Other wetland areas (Wetland Areas O, P, and Q) located in the south/southeastern portion of Inner Apra Harbor are located approximately 3,600 ft (1,098 m) at their nearest extent to proposed dredging operations (see Figure 4.2-2).
 Construction activities in Apra Harbor would be the same for all action alternatives.
-These potential impacts would be lessened due to the implementation of dredging-related BMPs, distance to the wetlands, and the prevailing currents (i.e., the prevailing surface water motion in Apra Harbor is generally westward, away from the majority of wetland areas in Apra Harbor and Sasa Bay).
+These potential impacts would be lessened due to the implementation of dredging BMPs and associated potential mitigation measures, distance to the wetlands, and the prevailing currents (i.e., the prevailing surface water motion in Apra Harbor is generally westward, away from the majority of wetland areas in Apra Harbor and Sasa Bay).
 Therefore, construction activities associated with all action alternatives would result in less than significant impacts to wetlands.

-4.2.9.5 LEDPA Summary for Potential Impacts to Jurisdictional Wetlands and Waters Under All Alternatives in Volume 2
+4.2.8.5 LEDPA Summary for Potential Impacts to Wetlands and Jurisdictional Waters Under All Alternatives in Volume 2

-Table 4.2-9 presents a summary for all of the potential impacts of the alternatives in Volume 2 that may occur, both directly and indirectly, to wetlands and waters of the U.S.
+Table 4.2-8 presents a summary for all of the potential impacts of the alternatives in Volume 2 that may occur, both directly and indirectly, to jurisdictional wetlands and waters of the U.S.